VerenaEna/FEND-Memory/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

+## License
+This software is released under the MIT license.

 ## ToDo
 - Need to display 8 pairs of cards